 - A place to park a recreational vehicle permanently.
 In this case, your RV is registered with the state as a “recreational vehicle.”

 Alternatively, we’ll compare the permanent recreational vehicle in the backyard and ADU setups to a more traditional RV camping and moving.
-You’ll need to weigh your options, costs, and considerations to decide what the best move is for your situation.
+You’ll need to weigh your options, costs, and considerations to decide the best move for your situation.

 RV’s as Permanent Dwellings

-The general answer to the RV as a permanent dwelling question is a “soft no.” Usually, you won’t technically be allowed to live permanently out of your RV on your property or friend’s property, and you probably won’t be able to rent it out to others.
+The general answer to the RV as a permanent dwelling question is a “soft no.” Usually, you won’t technically be allowed to live permanently out of your RV on your or a friend’s property, and you probably won’t be able to rent it out to others.

 State Laws Against Recreational Vehicle “Use as a dwelling”